Elizabeth Price

 A Public Lecture & Exhumation is the final phase of a six-year project, in which Price has enacted every clause of Alexander Chalmers’ Will & Bequest (1927), originally entrusted to the Public Libraries Committee.
 Her action in so doing temporarily revived this former Committee to an administrative half-life, and corrupted the extant body of historical materials relating to the Chalmers Bequest, with disordering additions.
 This history is the preface to the film’s action.

-Supported by Arts Council England, London; The Henry Moore Foundation, The London Borough of Hackney; London Metropolitan University, Research Capability Fund and Goldsmiths College, University of London.
+Supported by Arts Council England, London; the Henry Moore Foundation, The London Borough of Hackney; London Metropolitan University, Research Capability Fund and Goldsmiths College, University of London.

 1. Elizabeth Price was born in Bradford in 1966 and lives and works in London.
 In 2012, she was awarded the Turner Prize for her video installation THE WOOLWORTHS CHOIR OF 1979.
 In 2013, she won the Contemporary Art Society Annual Award with the Ashmolean Museum of Art and Archaeology.
 Price studied at the Royal College of Art, London, and the University of Leeds.